On this page

 Success often comes down to focus.
 Making sure you focus on the right things will ensure you're saving money and time.
 The most valuable tools to help you do this are Critical Success Factors and Key Performance Indicators.

-Critical Success Factors (CSF) are strongly related to the strategic goals of the business.
-They are the essential areas of activity that should receive constant and careful attention from management and must be performed well if you are to achieve the business goals.
-You should set between four and eight CSF in order to be effective in implementing change.
-When starting to use CSF’s you should consider selecting the most meaningful and easiest to assess.
+Critical Success Factors (CSFs) are strongly related to the strategic goals of the business.
+They are the essential areas of activity that should receive constant and careful attention from management and must be performed well if you are to achieve the business's goals.
+You should set between four and eight CSFs in order to be effective in implementing change.
+When starting to use CSFs you should consider selecting the most meaningful and easiest to assess.

-Key performance indicators (KPI) are the measurement tools used for each CSF.
+Key Performance Indicators (KPIs) are the measurement tools used for each CSF.
 They will monitor the progress of achieving the CSF’s.
-To be effective and achievable, they should be quantifiable (able to be measured) and aligned to the CSF and business goals.
-By using KPI’s you will limit the amount of data or areas of focus to the ones that are truly important to business success.
+To be effective and achievable, they should be quantifiable (able to be measured) and aligned to the CSFs and business goals.
+By using KPIs you will limit the amount of data or areas of focus to the ones that are truly important to business success.

 - financial – What is the financial viability of the business?
 Will our strategy deliver financial benefits?